luciojs-Oliveira/Base.py/readme.md

 Pull - É usado para adicionar novos arquivos do github na maquina local.

-Comando basicos do git e github.
+Comando basicos do git no computador.

 git --version
 Mostra a versão do git.